 As part of obtaining reasonable assurance about whether the District's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, non-compliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+The results of our tests disclosed one instance of noncompliance or other matters that is required to be reported under Government Auditing Standards.
+This item, identified as item 2024-1, is shown in the accompanying schedule of audit results, findings, and questioned costs.
+We also noted certain immaterial instances of non-compliance which are described in the accompanying management letter.